Skip to main content

 RPC compares the quality of impact assessments submitted by government departments

-Posted by: Stephen Gibson, Posted on: 18 September 2025 - Categories: Better regulation, Independent scrutiny
+Posted by: Stephen Gibson, RPC Chair, Posted on: 18 September 2025 - Categories: Better regulation, Independent scrutiny

 The RPC has published updates to its summaries of the ratings it gives impact assessments.